Undergraduate law courses

 On graduation from one of our degrees you will be eligible to progress onto the professional stage of training to become a Solicitor or Barrister.

 In addition to studying the foundation subjects necessary for a qualifying law degree, our programmes allow you to select modules and specialise in a particular area of law according to your interests or career plans.
-If you study Commercial Law, Criminal Justice or Government and Politics, your qualifying degree will show this specific pathway, giving you a competitive edge in the employment market.

 We don't just teach you the law, we immerse you in it.
 Our original approach provides you with the practical skills sought by employers.